-To be able to do what we do we need access to a network of local partners and expert.
+To be able to do what we do we need access to a network of local partners and experts.
 Below you find the organizations that we are currently running projects with.
+Wise Economy Global Association is the owner of myperiodisawesome.com and is described as one of the partners below.

 Sonke’s vision is a world in which men, women and children can enjoy equitable, healthy and happy relationships that contribute to the development of just and democratic societies.
 Sonke Gender Justice works across Africa to strengthen government, civil society and citizen capacity to promote gender equality, prevent domestic and sexual violence, and reduce the spread and impact of HIV and AIDS.
 Read more about Sonke here.